Background pattern

 Contact your doctor if you have missed one or more doses.

-Like with other antiepileptic medications, the discontinuation of treatment with Levetiracetam Combix should be done gradually to avoid an increase in seizures.
+As with other antiepileptic medicines, stopping treatment with Levetiracetam Combix should be done gradually to avoid an increase in seizures.

-Like all medicines, Levetiracetam Combix may cause side effects, although not everyone will experience them.
+Like all medicines, Levetiracetam Combix can cause side effects, although not everybody gets them.

-• a skin rash that may form blisters and may appear as small dots (central dark spots surrounded by a lighter area, with a dark ring around the edge) (erythema multiforme)
+• a skin rash that may form blisters and may look like targets (central dark spot surrounded by a paler area, with a dark ring on the edge) (erythema multiforme)

-• signs of severe mental changes or if someone around you notices signs of confusion, somnolence (drowsiness), amnesia (memory loss), memory decline (forgetfulness), abnormal behavior, or other neurological signs including involuntary or uncontrolled movements.
+• signs of severe mental changes or if someone around you notices signs of confusion, somnolence (drowsiness), amnesia (memory loss), memory impairment (forgetfulness), abnormal behaviour or other neurological signs including involuntary or uncontrolled movements.
 These may be symptoms of encephalopathy.

 • nasopharyngitis;